Brodie Bicycles: History

 Frame selection and geometry for Brodie Bikes is currently handled by Bruce Spicer, 13-time Canadian National Championship title holder in road, mountain bike and track.

 Brodie is a small bicycle company with approximately seven full-time staff members.

+Paul Brodie eventually sold his company to their longtime distributor CyberSport Ltd. in 2001.

 Awards

 On September 29, 2005, Paul Brodie was inducted into the Mountain Bike Hall of Fame at Interbike in Las Vegas, creating an international fan base for the Vancouver brand.

 Brodie continues to influence the bicycle industry with handbuilt projects, such as those featured at the North American Handmade Bicycle Show.
 His 1888 Whippet reproduction won the People's Choice category at the 2012 NAHBS.